Little Bit Recipes

 Tips

-Top tip: It is ideal to use clear cups or glasses to prepare the mini tiramisu.
+Top tip: It is ideal to use clear cups or glasses to prepare the tiramisu cups.
 This way you can see and spoon in the mascarpone filling over the Ladyfinger creating even layers.

 • Avoid overmixing the mascarpone and sugar.
 Mix until just combined to avoid the mixture thinning out.

 • Create even layers.
-This is important so that the dessert is uniform and the flavors blend well together.
+This is important so that the layers are uniform and the flavors blend well together.

 • Soak Ladyfingers lightly.
-You want to dip them quickly into the hot water/expresso to avoid them getting soggy.
+You want to dip them quickly into the hot water/expresso to avoid them getting wet.
 Do not submerge them into the mixture.

 • Serve chilled.
 This dessert is best served chilled to allow the flavors to blend nicely together.